seven1m/do-install-button/README.md

 ## Copyright

-Copyright 2014 Tim Morgan.
+Copyright (c) Tim Morgan.
 See LICENSE file in this directory.